bsmahi/spring-boot-app-with-h2/README.md

 </dependency>
 ```

+## Application Code

+- `ProductController.java`- Acts as a presentation layer where you define all the http endpoints
+- `Product.java` - Act as a POJO class and table structure with attributes in the form of Java class
+- `ProductRepository.java` - Interface which extends JpaRepository which is available from Spring
+- `ProductService.java, ProductServiceImpl.java`- Classes for defining method and implementing those methods in
+  ProductServiceImpl class
+- `Exception` folder - defined for the complete application exception handling
+- `Config` folder - defined for the Swagger OpenAPI

 ## H2 Connection Properties

 Spring provides effortless configuration options to connect to any database using properties.
 Below are the